emera86/SASmanual-MkDocs/SASmanual/docs/statistics/categorical-data.md

 Here we present two of the most common methods of parameterizing (`PARAM =`) the classification variables.
 For both of them:

 * The default **reference level** is the level that has the highest ranked value (or the last value) when the levels are sorted in ascending alphanumeric order
-* The number of design variables that are created are the number of levels of the classification variable -1
+* The number of design variables (or $\beta$) that are created are the number of levels of the classification variable -1

 #### Effect coding (default)